Fully Context-Aware Image Inpainting with a Learned Semantic Pyramid: Related Work

 \subsection{Rule-Based Image Inpainting}

-Early work for image inpainting mainly focuses on capturing pixel relationships using various low-level image features and designing specific rules to perform texture reasoning~\cite{DBLP:journals/tip/RuzicP15}.
+Early work for image inpainting mainly focuses on capturing pixel relationships using various low-level image features and designing specific rules to perform texture reasoning.
 These methods can be roughly divided into two groups.
-The first one includes the patch-based methods, which assume that missing image regions can be filled with similar patches searched from valid image regions or external database~\cite{criminisi2004region,criminisi2003object,DBLP:journals/tog/DroriCY03,DBLP:journals/npl/ElHarroussAAA20,barnes2009patchmatch,DBLP:conf/iccv/LevinZW03,DBLP:journals/tog/SunYJS05,DBLP:conf/cvpr/BaekCK16,DBLP:journals/tip/DingRR19}.
-Following this line, many approaches were proposed to find better and faster patch matching algorithms~\cite{barnes2009patchmatch,DBLP:journals/tog/SunYJS05,DBLP:conf/cvpr/BaekCK16,DBLP:journals/tip/DingRR19}.
+The first one includes the patch-based methods, which assume that missing image regions can be filled with similar patches searched from valid image regions or external database~\cite{criminisi2003object,barnes2009patchmatch,DBLP:journals/tog/SunYJS05}.
 However, these algorithms are often computationally expensive, and similar image patches are difficult to access for complex scenes.
-The second group includes diffusion-based methods that progressively propagate visual content from boundary regions into missing regions~\cite{ballester2001filling,DBLP:conf/iccv/LevinZW03,DBLP:conf/iccv/BallesterCVBS01,DBLP:conf/cvpr/BertalmioBS01,DBLP:journals/tcsv/LiuSWLZ07}.
-These methods are usually based on specific boundary conditions and use partial differential equations to guide the propagation of pixels.
-Also, there are existing approaches that jointly use patch-based and diffusion-based techniques~\cite{DBLP:journals/tip/Bertalmi03,DBLP:journals/pr/DingRR18}.
-Rule-based methods can produce vivid visual details for the restoration of a plain background and repeated textures.
-However, they often fail to generate realistic image content for complex scenes because only low-level visual structures are modeled without any semantic understanding.
+The second group includes diffusion-based methods that progressively propagate visual content from boundary regions into missing regions~\cite{DBLP:conf/iccv/BallesterCVBS01}.
+These methods are usually based on specific boundary conditions and use partial differential equations to guide the pixel propagation.
+Although these methods can produce vivid visual details for the plain background and repeated textures, they often fail to generate realistic image content for complex scenes because only low-level visual structures are modeled without any semantic understanding.